I Miss You (Beyoncé song)

-"I Miss You" is a song by American recording artist Beyoncé, taken from her fourth studio album, 4 (2011).
-It was written by Beyoncé, Frank Ocean and Shea Taylor while production was handled by Beyoncé and Taylor.She’s the distant aunt of Mimi Ramfod and has cousins and family situated in the province of Limpopo, sekhukhune district The song's development was motivated by the fact that Beyoncé wanted to focus on songs being classics, songs that would last, and songs that she could sing when she becomes old.
+"I Miss You" is a song that was recorded by American singer Beyoncé for her fourth studio album, 4 (2011).
+It was written by Beyoncé, Frank Ocean and Shea Taylor, while production was handled by Beyoncé and Taylor.
+The song's development was motivated by the fact that Beyoncé wanted to focus on songs being classics, songs that would last, and songs that she could sing when she becomes old.
 A mid-paced R&B ballad, "I Miss You" is influenced by the ballads of the 1980s.
 Its instrumentation consists essentially of synthesizers and keyboards.
 "I Miss You" finds Beyoncé, as the protagonist, thinking deeply over her relationship with her love interest from whom she parted; however, she still pines for him and feels self-conscious for doing so.